hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 ```

 2. Provide the path to your configuration file and a socket path to start the service binary.
-   If you do not want to provide that socket path, you can also start the binary with privileged access and it will use `/var/run/gnosisvpn.sock` as it's socket.
+   If you do not want to provide that socket path, you can also start the binary with privileged access and it will use `/var/run/gnosisvpn.sock` as it's communication socket.

 ```bash
 # <system> matches the one you chose earlier